JackieBinya/jacqueline-binya-website/content/posts/gsod-2020/gsod-report.md

 ## Planning - Community Bonding phase

-During the GSOD - Community Bonding phase, I had a meeting with my mentor Hugo Solar in which we strategized on how to effectively build the docs: this included refining and polishing up the project's objectives and action plan based off the <a href="https://docs.google.com/document/d/1XmIsMTLstbhRRSaNFP538YOXJiS0G5QrN6EzuqJfRy4/edit" class="article-link">proposal</a> I submitted for my GSOD application and, also establishing a workflow for doc development.
+During the GSOD - Community Bonding phase, I had a meeting with my mentor Hugo Solar in which we strategized on how to effectively build the docs: this included refining and polishing up the project's objectives and action plan based off the <a href="https://docs.google.com/document/d/1XmIsMTLstbhRRSaNFP538YOXJiS0G5QrN6EzuqJfRy4/edit" class="article-link">proposal</a> I submitted for my GSOD application and also, establishing a workflow for doc development.

 We decided to:
 - Create a <a href="https://docs.google.com/document/d/1XmIsMTLstbhRRSaNFP538YOXJiS0G5QrN6EzuqJfRy4/edit?usp=sharing" class="article-link">Google Doc</a> to persist all the draft content which was accessible to all the team members